-The disruptive forces shaping the world right now, and how we should respond
+The disruptive forces shaping the world, and how we should respond.

 Speaking at the London School of Economics in 2015, Bill Gates was asked to predict what the 2020s would be like.
 His reply was simple: “There will be more change in the next 15 years than there has been in the last 50 years.”

 The key reason for this is that we have spent the first 20 years of this century creating the building blocks of change, but it is only now that we are really able to put these blocks together and effect systemic change in the world.
 Almost every industry is on the cusp of truly groundbreaking and revolutionary change, with experts predicting multiple breakthroughs in nearly every field of human endeavour.
 The 2020s is going to be a decade of tremendous disruption, deep structural change and unprecedented opportunity.

 Tomorrow’s World Today is our most requested presentation, and forms the basis of our most impactful workshop with clients.
 The session has three key outcomes:

 - To identify the external forces and megatrends that will impact your business in the next 5-10 years;

 - To understand how these forces along with shifts in your marketplace, your competitive landscape and society as a whole, will impact your business model itself, and

 - To discover our ‘future-focused toolkit’ of skills and habits that your leaders and teams need to adapt themselves to this time of constant change.